ahmedismaiill/Image-Processing-Garbage-Classification/README.md

 This repository contains a deep learning project for classifying images of garbage into categories such as metal, glass, paper, trash, cardboard, plastic, and white-glass using Convolutional Neural Networks (CNNs) and transfer learning with MobileNetV2.

-## 📁 Dataset
+📁 Dataset
 The dataset is structured into subfolders, each representing a different class:

-- metal
+metal

-- glass
+glass

-- paper
+paper

-- trash
+trash

-- cardboard
+cardboard

-- plastic
+plastic

-- white-glass
+white-glass

-The dataset used in this project was sourced from Kaggle: [Garbage Classification Dataset]([[https://www.kaggle.com/datasets/](https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification)](https://www.kaggle.com/datasets/asdasdasasdas/garbage-classification))
+📦 The dataset used in this project was sourced from Kaggle:
+Garbage Classification Dataset

 ## 🧠 Model